vojnovski/covid-19-substitutions/README.md

 ![CNN](screenshots/screenshot1.jpg)
 ![The Guardian](screenshots/screenshot2.jpg)

-That said, what we are currently living is unprecedented, more info on how to protect ourselves and our family here: https://www.who.int/emergencies/diseases/novel-coronavirus-2019
+That said, what we are currently living is unprecedented, more info on how to protect ourselves and our families here: https://www.who.int/emergencies/diseases/novel-coronavirus-2019

 Inspired by https://github.com/Posnet/xkcd-substitutions.